KettleMC-Network/kettlemc-rules/jet/README.md

    ↳ 1.10 - Exploiting grey areas in the rules will result in a permanent ban from JET.
       ↳ 1.10.1 - If a grey area is discovered, the rules may be updated without notice.
 Regularly reviewing the rules is strongly recommended.
    ↳ 1.11 - Chunks may only be loaded by players.
+   ↳ 1.12 - Changing teams is allowed at any time.
+However, you may not raid or grief your former team for 7 days after switching.
 ```

 *¹ (un)geschützt = Zugriff auf die Region (nicht) durch FTB-Utilities oder offizielle Serverregionen (Spawn etc.) eingeschränkt.</br>